-Excluded from calculating the 1 percent of the total aggregate contributions received in a calendar year by a candidate are the following:
+Excluded from calculating the 1 percent of the total aggregate contributions received in a calendar year by a candidate or committee are the following:

 If the campaign cannot identify the donor and accepting the anonymous contribution would put the candidate over the limit, the money must be forfeited to the state's general fund.
 Immediately send a check to PDC payable to the State Treasurer in the amount of the overage, along with an explanation of the circumstances surrounding receipt of excess anonymous funds.